Can a company or trust invest through Harmoney?

 No. Loans on the Harmoney platform are unsecured.

-We are updating RAR once a month.
+RAR is updated weekly with three-week lag.
 The specific date and time of the last update can be found beneath the actual figure on your dashboard.

-Regulation requires that borrowers are given 7 days to cancel their loan after the date of settlement.
+Regulation requires that Borrowers are given 7 days to cancel their loan after the date of settlement.
 This is known as the cooling off period.
-If they cancel during that time they repay the funds borrowed back to lenders and the loan is cancelled.
+If they cancel during that time, they repay the funds borrowed to Lenders and the loan is cancelled.
 Cancelled loans have a status of "cancelled" in the reports section of your dashboard.

 For example, if the payment is due on Wednesday then the direct debit is requested that day (day 1).
 The three banking days will be Wednesday (day 1), Thursday (day 2) and Friday (day 3), which means you will receive the money on Saturday.